Suspect in mass shooting at Orange, California, business complex knew the victims, police say - KION546

 Suspect in mass shooting at Orange, California, business complex knew the victims, police say

-The suspect who police say killed 4 people, including a 9-year-old boy, at an Orange, California, business complex on Wednesday had professional and personal relationships with the victims, police said.
+The suspect who police say killed four people, including a 9-year-old boy, at an Orange, California, business complex Wednesday had professional and personal relationships with the victims, police said.

 “This was not a random act of violence,” she said.

-The suites where some victims were found belonged to a business identified as Unified Homes, she said, a real estate business specializing in mobile homes.

 Amat did not identify the victims, saying the notifications of next of kin had not been completed.
-Among the dead were two women, a man and a 9-year-old boy, she said.
+Among the dead were two women, a man and the 9-year-old boy, she said.

+The boy, who was found in the complex courtyard, is believed to be the son of one of the victims who worked at the business, Amat said.
+Amat said later Thursday investigators were working to confirm the relationship between the boy and any of the people at the scene.

 Police identified the suspect as 44-year-old Aminadab Gaxiola Gonzalez.
 He is also at a local hospital in critical but stable condition, Amat said.